SixArm/assertables-rust-crate/help/comparisons/claims/index.md

 * The debug macro is `debug_assert_gt`.
 It is a thin wrapper.

-You can see that rust-claim provides two macros:
+You can see `claim` provides two macros:

 * The panic macro is `assert_gt`.
 It contains the logic, which means the logic can't be reused independently.